syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-find-and-replace.md

 //Opens an existing presentation. using (IPresentation pptxDoc = Presentation.Open("Sample.pptx")) {
-	//Finds the first occurrence of a particular text in the presentation document ITextSelection textSelection = pptxDoc.Find("product", false, false);
+	//Finds the first occurrence of a particular text in the PowerPoint presentation ITextSelection textSelection = pptxDoc.Find("product", false, false);
 	//Gets the found text as single text part
 	ITextPart textPart = textSelection.GetAsOneTextPart();